BlueCentre/cli-code/README.md

 ### Tool Usage

-Unlike direct command-line tools, the Gemini CLI's tools are used automatically by the assistant to help answer your questions.
+Unlike direct command-line tools, the CLI Code assistant uses tools automatically to help answer your questions.
 For example:

 1. You ask: "What files are in the current directory?"
-2. The assistant uses the `ls` tool behind the scenes
+2. The assistant (using the configured LLM provider) determines the `ls` tool is needed.
+3. The assistant calls the `ls` tool function.
+4. The tool executes locally and returns the results.
-3. The assistant provides you with a formatted response
+5. The assistant formulates a response based on the tool results and its LLM capabilities.

-This approach makes the interaction more natural and similar to how Claude Code works.
+This approach makes the interaction more natural.

 ## Development

 This project is under active development.
-More models and features will be added soon!

 ### Recent Changes in v0.1.69